verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/logging-trait.md

           subPath: custom.conf
 ```

-A volume definition similar to the one below will also be added to the deployment.
+A volume definition, similar to the following one, will also be added to the deployment.
 ```
       volumes:
       - configMap: